winitzki/scall/tutorial/programming_dhall.md

 #### Frozen imports and hashing

-Imports from files, from Internet URLs, and from environment variables may be a security problem if we do not ensure that the contents of the imports do not unexpectedly change.
+Imports from external resources (files, Internet URLs, or environment variables) may be a security risk.
+In that case, Dhall has a feature called "frozen imports" for checking that the contents of the import did not unexpectedly change.
+With that check, an import is guaranteed to produce the same value every time.
 Without that check, some Dhall programs may produce different results if we run those programs at different times.

 As an extreme example: Dhall's test suite uses [a randomness source](https://test.dhall-lang.org/random-string), which is a test-only Web service that returns a new random string each time it is called.